wp-plugins/twitter-friends-widget/readme.txt

 == Coming Soon ==
 * Option to specify mini, normal or bigger profile images.
 * Shortcode to allow display of Twitter Friends from within posts/ pages.
-* Option to use Twitter API to block users when deleted from cache.
 * Local caching of profile images.